victorian-socialists/civicrm-stripe/docs/roadmap.md

 ### Estimate

 20 hours.
-This represents approximately 12 hours for the generic "Bank Redirect" functionality in the Stripe extension and then 8 hours for the specific payment method "Bancontact".
+This represents approximately 12 hours for the generic [Bank Redirect](https://stripe.com/docs/payments/bank-redirects) functionality in the Stripe extension and then 8 hours for the specific payment method "Bancontact".

 Adding additional payment methods such as Sofort would then require approximately 8 hours each